Elle0-0/Epic_3/README.md

 >  ~/projects/Epic_3/src (main) > python ./preprocessing/main.py
 >  ```
 >
->  If the "python" command is not recognised try "python3" or "py" instead.
+>  If the "python" command is not recognised, try "python3" or "py" instead.
 >  If this issue persists, try troubleshooting the issue using the official [Python documentation](https://docs.python.org/3/using/cmdline.html).

 <br />